reidoffringa/reproducible/PA1_template.md

-Reid's Friendly Markdown File for Knitr and General Edification
+Reid's Friendly Markdown File JHU, Coursera and General Edification

 ========================================================
+**Yes, I recognize that you might be viewing an HTML file right now.**

 **Instructions!**